What is Customer Focus?

 Businesses resetting customer expectations raise the bar for all other organizations.
 Think of companies like Amazon that made quick, doorstep deliveries the norm.
 Or food delivery services that have made dining at home readily accessible.
 Today, customers expect this of all companies, whether they are in the same business line.

-10 Tips to Pivot to a Customer-Focused Strategy
+Tips to Build a Customer-Focused Culture

 1. Understand That Customer Focus is a Top-Down Approach